'Friends' Star Matthew Perry Laid To Rest In Los Angeles • Channels Television

-American actor Matthew Perry of the hit sitcom “Friends” was laid to rest at a Los Angeles cemetery during a private funeral attended by family and co-stars on Friday, US showbiz media reported.
+American actor Matthew Perry of the hit sitcom “Friends” was laid to rest at a Los Angeles cemetery on Friday during a private funeral attended by family and co-stars, US media reported.

 “The service was held at Forest Lawn Memorial Park in Los Angeles near Warner Bros.
 Studios,” People reported, citing an unidentified source.
 It said the funeral service lasted around two hours.